Admin management

 Changing scope

 I started mapping out user flows for both how admin managing could look for both our internal and customer-facing platforms, gathering early feedback from product and engineering to refine requirements.
-But as discussions progressed, the project scope was reduced—admin management would initially be restricted to customer support teams.
+But as discussions progressed, the project scope was reduced and admin management would initially be restricted to customer support teams.
 So my focus then shifted to designing an efficient internal tool.

 Before the scope was reduced I worked on self-service and internal flows together as there needed to be some consistency between them.